Australian Forestry Group UK: History

-Prior to the War, Britain had sourced much of its timber from Scandinavian countries but then had to rely on its own forests to meet its timber needs.
-So as the threat of invasion receded the men from the two Forestry Companies were deployed to Northumberland during September 1940.
+Prior to the war, Britain had sourced much of its timber from Scandinavian countries but then had to rely on its own forests to meet its timber needs.
+As the threat of invasion receded the men from the two Forestry Companies were deployed to Northumberland during September 1940.
 The 2/1 Forestry Company went to Seahouses, south of Berwick-upon-Tweed while the 2/2 moved to Hexham west of Newcastle upon Tyne.

-The Forestry Companies were equipped in the UK.
+The forestry companies were equipped in the UK.

 Whereas the Canadians came self-contained and brought logging equipment and sawmill machinery with them, the Australian and New Zealand companies had to be equipped in Britain.
 Equipment was in short supply and was not what they were used to.
 Until crawler-tractors were available, converted agricultural tractors had to serve for logging operations.
 There were no chainsaws, just axes and crosscut saws.
 Also the winter of 1940–41 was particularly cold and hard on the men.
 Many had not seen snow before.
 Another shock was the British requirement to cut trees flush at ground level rather than at two or three feet which meant sometimes kneeling in the snow and mud using clumsy knee pads.

 As the need for forestry companies persisted the 2/3 Forestry Company of 150 men was formed in Melbourne in March–April 1941 under the Command of Major Mervyn Alexander Rankin, a forester from the South Australian Woods and Forests Department.
 Some additional reinforcements were recruited as well as staff for a group HQ.
 The 2/3 Forestry Company sailed from Sydney on 4 June 1941 in the Themistocles and the Largs Bay arrived in the UK in August 1941.

 In July of that year, the Australian Forestry Group was established to command all three units.
-It was led by Lieutenant-Colonel Cyril Richard Cole, a veteran of WW1, throughout its existence.
+It was led by Lieutenant-Colonel Cyril Richard Cole, a veteran of WWI, throughout its existence.
 A medical officer was attached to the group to supervise the foresters' medical treatment.
 All three companies were relocated to Dumfriesshire in Scotland during 1941.